Cling to the main vine, not the

 10 class who really had no problem solving competence but had been

-exposed to some mathematical ideas in a very hap-hazard fashion.
+exposed to some mathematical ideas in a very hap-hazard and messy

-All the result of poor teaching and learning, attendance issues
+fashion.
+All the result of poor teaching and learning, attendance

-and lack of a robust professional relationship with a competent
+issues and lack of a robust professional relationship with a

 I developed much needed knowledge and skills with most of the

-students at Year 10 and in Year 11, the first Year of serious
+students at Year 10.
+In Year 11, the first Year of serious

 assessment, I told them that I assumed they knew all the